Anuj-12/Anuj-12/README.md

 Hi, I’m Anuj Tejas, I work on embedded systems and low-level firmware using STM32 (bare-metal / CMSIS).
 Currently building a Bluetooth-controlled rover and exploring real-time embedded systems.

-🔧 Current Work
+ Current Work
 - Bare-metal STM32 development (no HAL)
 - Timer, PWM, and interrupt-based systems
 - Building a Bluetooth-controlled rover (in progress)

-🚀 Projects
+Projects
 - STM32 Peripheral Drivers (GPIO, UART, ADC, Timers)
 - PWM Driver using TIM2 (4 kHz, preload enabled)
 - Bluetooth-Controlled Rover (in progress)
 - RS485-based NPK Sensor Interface

+My techstack includes Embedded C, STM32 (CMSIS, Baremetal), and STM32CubeIDE.
+I have familiarity with communication protocols like MQTT, RS485, Modbus, and basics of BLE.

 I prefer understanding systems at a low level rather than relying on abstraction layers.
 A lot of my work is built from scratch to understand how hardware actually works.